Who We Are

 Public high school teacher at Brooklyn Technical High School and is in his 30th year of teaching English in NYC public high schools.
 He is a Rutgers University graduate and currently serves as Poet-in-Residence at the Hoboken Historical Museum.

-Partner at Marble Arch Investments.
+Will is a managing partner at White Post Investments.
 He is a graduate of Harvard College.

 Graduate student at the University of Pennsylvania.
 He most recently was a Vice President, Business Development & Investor Relations, at Hutchin Hill Capital, a global multi-disciplinary investment firm.
 He is a graduate of The Wharton School and College of Arts & Sciences at the University of Pennsylvania, where he was a University Scholar.